Sandy Spring Friends School

 Read More about SSFS Community Art Show 2025

-SSFS Student Art Exhibits at Sandy Spring Museum
+SSFS - Sandy Spring Museum Exhibition Poster

 During the 2024-2025 school year, students at SSFS worked with art teachers Shellie Marker and Michelle Puhl-Price to explore the theme of cultural and family traditions through art.
 Ashley Chih, Elvy Engdahl, Cecilia Gang, Emily Mauser, Fifa Houdje, and Sienna McGavern formed the “museum team,” curating and learning how to put together a public art exhibition, and starting Sep.
 28, the works of SSFS students will be exhibited at the Sandy Spring Museum!
 Community members are invited to the opening reception on Sunday, Sept.
 28, from 1-3 PM.
 Save the dates for two other special museum events: